-6. You can now test if the Smartsuit Pro can connect to Rokoko Studio (quit and reopen Studio first).
+6. You can now re-apply the wifi settings and see if the Smartsuit Pro can connect to Rokoko Studio (quit and reopen Studio first).

 After you verify if the firewall was blocking Rokoko Studio, remember to turn firewall on again by clicking again in Turn Windows Firewall on or off but this time select "Turn on Windows Firewall for private and public networks."

 7. If you identified that Windows Firewall is blocking Rokoko Studio, you can add a rule to Windows Firewall to allow connections with Rokoko Studio

 In this guide, we will see how we can make a firewall rule for our application to allow the Smartsuit to connect to Rokoko Studio.